okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/index.md

 ## Set up Okta

 Set up your [Okta org](/docs/concepts/okta-organizations/).
-The CLI is by far the quickest way to work with your Okta org, so we'd recommend using it from this point onwards.
+The CLI is by far the quickest way to work with your Okta org, so we'd recommend using it for the first few steps.
+If you don't want to install the CLI, you can [manually sign up for an org](https://developer.okta.com/signup/) instead.
+We'll provide non-CLI instructions along with the CLI steps below as well.

 1. Install the Okta command-line interface: [Okta CLI](https://cli.okta.com/).
 2. If you don't already have a free Okta developer account, create one by entering `okta register` on the command line.